 3- Install LPG tank

 – Option 3 is to install a fitted LPG tank.
-We thought hard about this option, but for us it makes more sense to get bottles as we plan to visit some of the countries where finding refillable gas is apparently very difficult- like Morocco.
+We thought hard about this option, but for us it mad more sense to get bottles as we plan to visit some of the countries where finding refillable gas is apparently very difficult- like Morocco.
 In these places, we can take one of our refillable gas bottles out, strap it somewhere safe and connect an exchangeable bottle instead that we buy as needed.
 But if you're not planning on doing something crazy, or if you think your gas will last, then a tank might be a good option for you.
-I believe Gaslow do the fitted tanks but I'm sure there wil be other companies too.
+I believe Gaslow do the fitted tanks but I'm sure there will be other companies too.

 – Option 4 is to use exchangeable gas bottles in each country you visit.
 This really worried us as we had been told that you had to have an address in each country in order to get a bottle.
 And there's the issue with the connectors and the whole system not fitting each other from country to country.
 It can also get pretty expensive as you buy a gas bottle (and pay the deposit) and obviously can't often return it to get your deposit back!
 It's probably worth visiting a larger chain, such as Carrefour or Intermarche supermarkets in France to get your bottle- although we've heard these places are a lot stricter on paperwork than others.